mms142-groupn-2020/mms142-groupn-2020.github.io/landing.md

 				<header class="major">
 					<h3>Crowdfunding</h3>
 				</header>
-				<p>Crowdfunding services and platforms are intrinsically similar to payment services with one major difference being that crowdfunding is, in essence, a process in which individuals or groups pool money or other resources to fund projects and causes initiated by other people and organizations.</p>
+				<p>Crowdfunding services and platforms are intrinsically similar to payment services with one major difference being that crowdfunding is, in essence, a process in which individuals or groups pool money or other resources to fund projects and causes initiated by other people and organizations.
+Crowdfunding is drastically changing how entrepreneurs bring new products to the market.
+It has helped thousands of individuals to raise money and launch products successfully.</p>
 			</div>
 		</div>
 	</section>